ratanahaerlavynah/dreamy/_poems/71-the-places-that-never-found-her.md

 slivers of hush, soft ruins of light still echoing from when her name was never spoken yet always felt.
-The tide never held all of her. ome of her stayed in the folds of winds that wandered without sky, in the reflections of mirrors that forgot how to return her image.
+The tide never held all of her.
+Some of her stayed in the folds of winds that wandered without sky, in the reflections of mirrors that forgot how to return her image.
 She wasn’t lost.